 cirque du soleil

-When I was little my dream was to be a pilot and my favorite thing was climbing trees.
-I wanted to be airborne.
-I was fascinated by dance and acrobatics and fantasized about running away with the circus.
-I became a photographer, and dove into the fascinating world of aerialists, fakirs, contortionists and dancers.
+When I was little I fantasized about running away with the circus.
+Instead I became a photographer and dove into the fascinating world of fakirs, contortionists and aerialists.
 Then I married a clown.
-One day we got the call that my husband Ambrose Martos was to create the lead role on the Cirque du Soleil show which was being built in a remote location in the jungle of Mexico.
-Circus is tribal and many artists lead nomadic lives, bringing their families on the road with them.
+One day he was offered the lead role of the Cirque du Soleil show in the mangroves in Mayan Riviera.
+Circus is tribal and the artists lead nomadic lives, bringing their families on the road with them.
 So we packed up our cramped New York lives and traveled to paradise.

 FM: Didier Stowe, who are you?

 DS: That is a deep question.
-I define myself as an artist and I seek self expression.
 I am on a mission where I try to refine things I am doing.
-I am a circus acrobat on the trampoline for Joya by Cirque du Soleil on the Mayan Riviera in Mexico and I am a musician.
+I can definitely define myself as an artist I seek a lot of self expression.
+I grew up with a lot of high expectations on myself to accomplish things.
+I am a circus acrobat for Joya by Cirque du Soleil on the Mayan Riviera in Mexico and I am a musician.

 FM: How is life in the jungle?

-DS: It’s secluded and it's peaceful.
-What you get here is the peacefulness.
+DS: It’s secluded and it’s peaceful.
+You take what you got and what you got here is the peacefulness.
 It is an opportunity to get work done, to learn a language, an instrument, to work on yourself and to focus in.

 FM: You are deep into your experience as an artist.
-When I saw you on stage I was really taken by how you are doing wonderful things with your body that many people can never dream of doing.
+When I saw you on stage I was really taken by how you are doing all these wonderful things with your body that many people can never even dream of doing.
 What does it mean to defy gravity?

-FM: There is something so poetic about falling.
-You are losing control, but you have control…
+FM: There is something so poetic about falling, tell me more.
+You are loosing control, but you have control…

 DS: Falling is my discipline.
 When you have the wall it gives you this other framework and within it you can actually discover more things.
-Doing straight trampoline without the wall is almost too much freedom.
-Because you have the wall that structures you.
-If I have the wall to come back on, I can completely be free and let myself fall off.
-As long as I can reach out and touch the wall with one finger, that’s what is going to center me again.
-Then I know everything is going to be alright.
+Doing straight tramp without the wall is almost too much freedom.
+Because you have the wall that structures you, you can fall a little however, as long as you have that wall to come back on.
+I can completely be free and let myself fall off, as long as I can reach out and touch the wall with one finger, that’s what is going to center me again.
+Then I know everything is alright.

 FM: Feeding off the energy of the audience and yet being able to disassociate.
-Creating and then letting it go.
+Creating, delivering and then letting it go.
 How do you negotiate the high and the lows and the places in between as an artist?

 DS: It is pretty interesting, you learn to separate yourself.
 When you are in the high you take a moment and say: thank you that was awesome!
-When you are young and you start off, maybe it can get a bit addictive.
+When you are young and you start off, maybe its a bit addicting.
 If you are not on tour, you get a bit of a down, you may feel you need to get back on tour and do shows.

 FM: You were a model for a while, how was that experience for you?

 DS: I was never a huge fan of modeling.
-I didn't want to just be a body, when it feels like I can deliver more.
-I didn't like that aspect of it, for me there was no depth to it.
+I didn’t want to just be a body.
+I didn’t like that aspect of it.
+When it feels like I can deliver more.
+There was no depth to it.

 FM: What was your experience for this shoot like?

-It was cool, because it felt like myself.
-It was a lot of fun to shoot with you and I was feeling in my element.
-And now you are collecting the story behind.
-That is a different experience too, something that I would have enjoyed more in modeling.
-In the shoot, we used some of my personal stuff, my guitar and we brought my lucky knife.
-My mom had a habit of always bringing me back small pocket knives from different places where she traveled.
-The one we brought was a rustic gorgeous knife she got in France.
-When I was younger it gave a sense of responsibility, adulthood and power.
-A symbol that gives a sensation that you are able to do things.
+DS: It was cool.
+I was feeling in my element, it was fun, because it felt like myself.
+It was a lot of fun to shoot with you and we used some of my personal stuff, my guitar and we brought my lucky knife.
+My mom gave it to me, she got into this habit of always bringing me back small pocket knives from different places where she traveled.
+That one was a rustic gorgeous one she got in France.
+Like now you are trying to connect to story behind it, that is a different experience, something that I would have enjoyed more.

 FM: So, who are you?